 - Raise the heat to medium/high and bring the mixture to a boil.
 Once boiling, turn the heat down to medium/low heat and simmer for 15 minutes, stirring occasionally, until the sauce begins to thicken.

-- Meanwhile, toss diced papaya, chives, red pepper flakes, apple cider vinegar and cilantro in a medium bowl.
+- Meanwhile, toss diced mango, chives, jalapeno, red pepper flakes, apple cider vinegar and cilantro in a medium bowl.
 Season with a pinch of salt.

 - Divide the noodles between two plates and top with the curry.
-Garnish with papaya salsa and cilantro.
+Garnish with mango salsa and cilantro.